 Thinking about getting a PhilHealth ID card?
-Perhaps you’re wondering how to get a PhilHealth ID online without having to deal with third-party online assistance services or fixers.
-Wonder no more because we’ve come up with this comprehensive guide on how to apply for a legitimate PhilHealth ID card through the official channels prescribed by PhilHealth.
+Perhaps you’re wondering how to get one online without having to deal with third-party online assistance services or fixers.
+Wonder no more because we’ve come up with this comprehensive guide on how to apply for a PhilHealth ID through the official channels prescribed by PhilHealth.

 The Philippine Health Insurance Corporation, or otherwise known as PhilHealth, is the government-owned and controlled corporation that manages the universal healthcare program of the Philippines.
 Under PhilHealth, members can avail of healthcare benefits to help reduce the financial burden of sickness and hospitalization.
 If you are not a PhilHealth member yet, you can apply for membership online at the PhilHealth website or personally at the nearest PhilHealth branch.